 Let’s talk boundaries.
-Understandably, a lot of people have made big moves the past year — changing locations, jobs, or even friends.
+Understandably, a lot of people have been making big moves—changing locations or jobs.
 Another way to approach change is by looking inward and starting with you.
 Getting to the heart of why you do the things you do.

 The flexible work community is reflecting too and the big pandemic takeaway is: boundaries are the new flexibility.